unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 ---
 ### 【Note】How to call other special function shaders
-<small>Other special function shaders from the Unity Toon Shader for legacy pipeline can be called by following the steps below.
+<small>Other special function shaders from UTS2 v.2.0.7.5 for legacy pipeline can be called by following the steps below.
 Most of them are integrated into the basic shader functionality.</small>

 #### ● NoOutline shaders